 As a UK based music fan, most of these articles will revolve around UK discographies, but not necessarily just for UK bands.
 Although, for some artists featured, their discographies will continue to grow, the post-iTunes scenario is that you can more or less guess what formats albums and singles will be released on nowadays, so these blogs in the main will help to fill in the gaps when multiple physical formats were all the rage.

 The blog will be updated at least once every month - if you find that the homepage does not show the Tamla logo above, it will be that the site is being updated, and may not be available for viewing for an hour or two.
 The updates are expected to occur initially at the start of each month, any later blogs to be published that month will appear at random as the weeks progress.
 You will be able to click on older editions using the menu buttons in the top right.

-The March 2014 edition is now online, with a look at Madonna on LP from 92 to 95.
+The April 2014 edition is now online, with a look at Morrissey & Ash.

 The blog is also home to my "novel within a website", 'How I Learned To Hate Record Collecting', looking at the workings of the UK record industry.
 Click on any month from 2014 to view one of the twelve parts that (will eventually) form the whole article.
 Please note: If you ever notice "newer" pages listed top right, this will be the new issue "in progress" - if you click on it, the whole page will not load.
 When the new issue is ready, it will be mentioned on this page.
 You can click on previous years tabs to get previous articles.
 Once you have selected that year, you can click on a different month to look at different acts.

 The acts featured appear in the months listed below:

 Atomic Kitten - June 2013

 Blondie - January 2011 / September 2013

 Blur - August 2011 / July 2012 / October 2013